phillipgibson/Cloud/Azure/AKS/using-afd-with-aks/using-afd-with-aks.md

 ## Deploy an AKS Cluster in Two Azure Regions
 Since I'm highlighting AFD functionality, we'll be doing a simple deployment of AKS in each region.
 For this demo I'll be using Azure regions East US 2 and West US 2.

-> NOTE: I'm using the Azure Cloud Shell for all of my CLI commands
+> NOTE: I'm using the Azure Cloud Shell for all of my CLI commands.
+Specifically I'm using https://shell.azure.com

 First thing we'll do is create two Service Principles for the two AKS clusters
 ```